 • The customer gets an email with a reminder that 'Payment due' is coming in 2 days for the order

-• The shop gets an email that the order status has been changed from previous order status to current
+• The shop gets an email that the order status has been changed from the previous order status to current

 Customer's billing contact

-If your customer fills out the billing contact form, a carbon copy of the mail is sent after the order status change to Firm offer sent, Placed, PO Provided and Payment Due
+If your customer fills out the billing contact form, a carbon copy of the mail is sent after the order status change to Firm offer sent, Placed, PO Provided, and Payment Due

 The paid and unpaid order statuses